SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/12_unified_apparmor_nesting_strategy.md

   - Docker
   - Security
 review_cadence: Annual
-last_reviewed: 2025-09-23
+last_reviewed: 2025-09-30
 ---

 # Unified AppArmor and Nesting Strategy for Phoenix Hypervisor

 ## 1. Introduction

 This document outlines a unified strategy for managing AppArmor profiles and LXC nesting within the Phoenix Hypervisor environment.
 The goal is to establish a consistent, scalable, and maintainable approach that enhances security and simplifies container management.
+While the initial strategy focused on a single profile, the current implementation has evolved to a multi-profile system to accommodate a variety of use cases.

 ## 2. Core Principles